Concours d’ Lemons — The Amelia Island Edition

 For those who missed it, here’s a recap of the fun, free event held at Fernandina’s Main Beach Park, the Concours d’Lemons.
 The show has plans to be back again in spring of 2022 (the first weekend in March), for those who’d like to attend next time.

 Hagerty’s host, Brad Phillips, strolled around and bantered with owners, not shy with wisecracks.
-The signs around the show also garnered chuckles, like the one pictured below marking the “Soul-Sucking Japanese Appliance” section.
+Signs around the show also garnered chuckles.

-It’s an event that lives up to the show’s description, “celebrating the oddball, mundane, and truly awful of the automotive world.”
-Whether the vehicles had been poor selling models or whatever the case, the oceanfront setting of Main Beach was a nice backdrop with a bit of a sea breeze as one wandered around the field of lemons.
+It’s an event that lives up to its description, “celebrating the oddball, mundane, and truly awful of the automotive world.”
+Whether the vehicles had been poor selling models or whatever the case, the oceanfront setting of Main Beach was a nice backdrop for the show.
+There was plenty of sunshine and a welcoming sea breeze as one wandered around the field of lemons.